Electroputere V54: V951 Festival

 The construction of the V54 was largely derived from the V951 Festival trams.
 Built between 1951 and 1953, they were nicknamed "Festival" because of the 4th World Festival of Youth and Students that was taking place in Bucharest at the time of the delivery of these trams in 1953.
 These examples were built by the ITB's main workshops, URAC.
-The first 2 prototypes, numbered 3001 and 3002 were delivered on 21 December of 1951, followed by 6 units in 1952 and another 30 in 1953, all of them being numbered 3001 to 3037.
+The first 2 prototypes, numbered 3001 and 3002 were delivered on 21 December 1951, followed by 6 units in 1952 and another 30 in 1953, all of them being numbered 3001 to 3037.
 This was the second tram to be produced in communist-era Romania, and at the time was widely regarded as one of the most modern trams out there, compared to the V09 trams that had been introduced in around 1927.

 The trams had axle-mounted motors that were operated in DC current, but couldn't operate in multiple traction.
 So in 1954 the tram number 3037 was sent to Electroputere in Craiova to be modified, the modifications leading to the prototype of the V54.